CanadianBaconBoi/TiDL-Bot/README.md

 # TiDL : A streamrip powered Discord bot

-This bot allows users of a server to download music using a premium Tidal account via streamrip.
+This bot allows users of a server to share music using a premium Tidal account via streamrip.

 ## Installation
 1. Clone the repo using `git clone https://github.com/CanadianBaconBoi/TiDL-Discord-Bot.git`